walquis/bathroom-reno/thebook/src/tiling.md

 ### Laying Wall Tile - 30 April to 31 May

-One tricky bit about the walls was positioning the tile seams horizontally and vertically to avoid awkward intersections with fixtures, floors, or corners.
-I didn't want to deal with cutting and placing slivers of tile, which wouldn't look good nor last well.
+I spent a lot of time thinking through how to align the tile seams horizontally and vertically to avoid awkward intersections with fixtures, floors, or corners.
+Gaps and odd pieces wouldn't look good, wouldn't last well, and wouldn't be easy to keep clean.

 Also, I needed to keep everything aligned all the way around the shower.